 System Design provides detail about system requirements, architecture, and implementation of the software.

-Tests and Results demonstrates a range of system experiments proposed predictions based on various data points examine the results
+Tests and Results demonstrates a range of system experiments with proposed predictions based on various data points and examines the results

-Conclusions provides a summary and review of our work. also recommendations on further advancements of this .
+Conclusions provides a summary and review of our work.
+It also includes recommendations on further advancements of this research.

 CHAPTER 2: BACKGROUND